26Madhav/Satellite-Imagery-Based-Property-Valuation/README.md

 ### 2. Satellite Images
 - One satellite image per property
 - Images correspond to property coordinates
-- Images are pre-downloaded and stored locally
+- Images are not downloaded and directly processed to extract features
 - Each image is mapped to a property using a unique ID

 ---